 - Specialized fire courses;

-- Site orientations with international, national, federal, territorial, city, governments and non-government agencies, contractors, schools;
+- Site Orientations with international, national, federal, territorial, city, governments and non -government agencies, contractors, schools;

 - AVOP;

-- Restricted Operator Certificate - Aeronautical (ROC-A);
+- ROC-A (Restricted Operator Certificate - Aeronautical);

 - First Aid training;

 - Fire extinguisher training;

 - Firearms safety training; and,

-- Responsible to ensure that required documentation is completed correctly and accurately in accordance with CARs and department SOGs.
+- Responsible to ensure that required documentation is completed correctly and accurately in accordance with CARs and department SOG's.

-7. In co-ordination with, or with direction from the Fire Chief, the Fire Captain is responsible for the effective operation and health and safety requirements of the North Slave Regional Training Facility (as regulated by the NWT Workers' Safety and Compensation Committee (WSCC) and the TC Labour Code Part II).
+7. In coordination with, or with direction from the Fire Chief or the Fire Captain, the Firefighter is responsible for the effective operation and Health and Safety requirements of the North Slave Regional Training Facility (as regulated by the NWT Workers' Safety and Compensation Commission (WSCC) and the TC Labour Code Part II).
 This generally includes, but is not limited to:

-- Evaluates condition of the North Slave Regional Training Facility; - Identifies and manages safety concerns; - Follows through on deficiencies reported; - Over sees maintenance schedule; - Ensures cleanliness of the North Slave Regional Training Facility; - Participates in future planning discussions; - Organizes and schedules outside user groups of the North Slave Regional Training Facility; and,

-- Ensures that required documentation is completed correctly and accurately in accordance with TC, CARs, and department SOGs.
+- Evaluates condition of the North Slave Regional Training Facility;

+- Identifies and manages safety concerns;

+- Follows through on deficiencies reported;

+- Follows the maintenance schedule;

+- Ensures cleanliness of the North Slave Regional Training Facility; - Participates in future planning discussions; - Organizes and schedules outside user groups of the North Slave Regional Training Facility; and, - Responsible to ensure that required documentation is completed correctly and accurately in accordance with TC, CARs, and department SOG's.

-8. In co-ordination with, or with direction from the Fire Chief, the Fire Captain is responsible to evaluate and critique the North Slave Regional Airports Manuals for operational effectiveness and application based on TC regulatory compliance.
-Ensures that all subordinate staff has reviewed, understand and signed-off acknowledging their roles and responsibilities as detailed within the required manuals.
-These manuals include, but are not limited to the following:
+8. In coordination with, or with direction from the Fire Chief or the Fire Captain, the Firefighter is responsible for evaluating and critiquing the North Slave Regional Airports Manuals for operational effectiveness and application based on TC regulatory compliance.
+The Firefighter must review and sign-off on required manuals acknowledging understanding of roles and responsibilities as detailed, these manuals include, but are not limited to the following:

 - Airport Emergency Plans (AEP);

 - Airport Wildlife Management Plans (AWMP);

 - Foreign Object Debris (FOD);

 - Reduced Visibility Operational Plan (RVOP);

-- Yellowknife Airport Fire Department SOGs
+- Yellowknife Airport Fire Department Standing Operating Guidelines (SOG's);

 - CARs Training Syllabus;

-- AVOP;
+- Airside Vehicle Operators Permit (AVOP);

 - Winter Maintenance Plan (WMP);

 - Safety Management Systems Manual (SMS);

 - Apron Management and Safety Plan;

 - Airport Security Program; and,

-- Responsible to ensure that required documentation sign-offs are completed correctly and accurately in accordance with TC, CARs and department SOGs.
+- Ensures that required documentation sign-offs are completed correctly and accurately in accordance with TC, CARs and department SOG's.

-9. Yellowknife Airport is responsible for the operation, maintenance and safety of four North Slave Community airports, including Gamètì, Whatì, Wekweètì and Łutselk'e.
-As requested, the Fire Captain assists the Manager of Community Airports in the implementation of TC Regulations and Airport policies to ensure compliance, including but not limited to:
+9. Yellowknife Airport is responsible for the operation, maintenance and safety of four North Slave Community airports including Gamèti, Whatì, Wekweèti and Łutselk'e.
+With direction from the Fire Chief or the Fire Captain, the Firefighter assists the Manager of Community Airports in the implementation of TC Regulations and Airport policies to ensure compliance.
+Including but not limited to:

 - Emergency responses;

 - First Aid training;

-- Table-top exercises;
+- Tabletop exercises;

 - Airport wildlife management;

 - Airport emergency plan;

 - AVOP training and testing;

-- Airport operational reviews; and,

-- Responsible to ensure that required documentation is completed correctly and accurately in accordance with TC, CARs, and department SOGs.
+- Airport operational reviews; and, - Ensures that required documentation is completed correctly and accurately in accordance with TC, CARs, and department SOG's.

-10. Administrative responsibilities:
+10. Administrative Responsibilities:

-- Assists in the procurement process of equipment/clothing/agents; - Ensures accuracy of the daily shift log as per the SOGs; - Manages the shift schedule: - Approves and schedules leave to maintain Category 6 ARFF Coverage; - Arranges over-time coverage to cover unscheduled leave to maintain Category 6 ARFF Coverage; - Ensures that required documentation is completed correctly and accurately in accordance with TC, CARs, and department SOGs.
+- Assists in the procurement process of equipment/clothing/agents; - Ensures accuracy of the daily shift log as per the SOG's; - In the absence of the Fire Captain, responsible for the shift schedule: - Approves and schedules leave to maintain Category 6 ARFF coverage; - Arranges over-time coverage to cover unscheduled leave to maintain Category 6 ARFF coverage; - Ensures that required documentation is completed correctly and accurately in accordance with TC, CARs, and department SOG's.